I’ve written a lot about my experiences learning French, and there are days where I wanted to rip my hair out with some of the aspects.

 Day 4, a Wednesday, was PERFECT.
 I was flying in the morning.
 I joke, but only partially, that if my test was that morning, I could have had a shot at the exemption.
 I was bopping back and forth in time, I was nailing the indirect voice, I remembered some of my mots liens, it was heaven.
 Not as strong in the afternoon, but still good.
 Progress.

-Day 5, the Thursday, started off okay.
+Day 5, Thursday, started off okay.
 I wasn’t hot but I wasn’t bad.
 Then the afternoon started.
 And I hit a brick wall.
 I was struggling with EVERYTHING.
 I listened to a recording, and I missed 60% of it.
-We shifted into a small presentation of some topic I’ve done a 100 times in my life, and I couldn’t even conjugate present tense well.
+We shifted into a small presentation of some topics I’ve done 100 times in my life, and I couldn’t even conjugate present tense well.
 I completely locked up.

 And then it happened.
 I started to say something conditional, and instead of “Je pourrais…”, I actually said, “Je could…”.
 JE COULD?
 What the f*** was that?
 I haven’t made an error like that in 19 years.
 Wow.

 My teacher wanted to continue, but I knew better.
 If I fought through that, by the time I was done, my confidence would be zero.
 I quit right then and went home.
 Not the most promising omens before the test the next morning.
-I hoped a good nights sleep like Tuesday would put me in the realm of Wednesday’s performance, but I was restless that night.
+I hoped a good night’s sleep like Tuesday would put me in the realm of Wednesday’s performance, but I was restless that night.

 The big day

 Friday dawned, and off I went.
 I parked at work, checked the time of the appointment on my computer (there was some doubt as to whether it was at 10:00 as I told Andrea or 11:00 as I was expecting, but it was indeed 11:00, whew), and walked over to the building.
 Relaxed in the basement seating area with my hematite stone in my hand.
 I don’t know why but it relaxes me, as it did for my first successful attempt at the C back in 2005.
-Went upstairs, registered, waited, and then, the examiner arrived.
+I went upstairs, registered, waited, and then, the examiner arrived.
 It was on!

-We went in, got set up, and my nerves about the format of the test were gone, since I’d been through it before.
+We went in, got set up, and my nerves about the format of the test were gone since I’d been through it before.
 I knew what she was going to say before she said it.
 We tested the volume, everything good to go.

 We started with Part 1, which is general questions about where I work, how I got there that morning, my typical day, etc. I confess that I’ve had a small niggling doubt about something, and I decided there was nothing to be lost by hedging my bets.
 When it came to my title, I said I was an analyst.
 Not a manager.
 Sure, I mentioned that I manage a small team from time to time, but nothing that would indicate that I was a full manager, acting director, or even head of an entire division.
 In government philosophy, the bar is pretty high for management to be fully fluent yet lower for non-management.
 Does that translate into the rigour of the test?
 There’s no evidence either way, nor could there be, but nothing to be lost by diminishing my job a bit.
 And it’s not a lie, I do a lot of analyst duties.
 I just happen to have a full manager title.
 In the end, the questions are your basic A and B levels, nothing challenging there, but I didn’t want it to turn into a deep philosophical discussion in Part 4.
 For this test, Part 1 was easy peasy lemon squeezy.